 Canon 4000D vs Leica M10

-The Canon EOS 4000D and the Leica M10 (Typ 3656) are two digital cameras that were announced, respectively, in February 2018 and January 2017.
-The 4000D is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Leica M10 (Typ 3656) are two digital cameras that were announced, respectively, in February 2018 and January 2017.
+The 4000D is a DSLR, while the M10 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (4000D) and a full frame (M10) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.